Big Science (Laurie Anderson album): Background

 Although considered her debut album, Anderson had previously recorded one side of a 2-LP set titled You're the Guy I Want to Share My Money With, a collaboration released on Giorno Poetry Systems with William S. Burroughs and John Giorno.
 She had also contributed two pieces to a 1977 compilation of electronic music.

+Several tracks on Big Science, as musicologist S. Alexander Reed demonstrates, originated as reworked fragments from Laurie Anderson’s large-scale performance United States I-IV, often combining material from different periods and contexts into newly structured songs.
+For example, “From the Air” merges text from an earlier spoken-word piece, “The Language of the Future,” with music initially used as an instrumental introduction to the stage work, reflecting Anderson’s compositional method of layering narrative, technology, and performance history.
+More broadly, the album’s musical structure reflects Anderson’s interest in rhythmic ambiguity and nonstandard phrasing, shaped in part by her exposure to Cuban and Latin music, resulting in grooves that deliberately obscure conventional downbeats and challenge listeners’ sense of temporal orientation.

 An alternate mix of "Let X=X" was released as a flexi disc in the February issue of Artforum earlier in 1982.
 A sleeve for the disc could be cut out from the magazine and assembled.

 A newly remastered version of the album was released on 18 June 2007 by Nonesuch/Elektra Records with new liner notes, the bonus track "Walk the Dog" (the B-side of the original "O Superman" single), and the "O Superman" music video.